 Fellow responsibilities include diagnostic sign-out, including histologic review and reporting of all consultation material, and, in conjunction with residents, the in-house GI, hepatic and pancreaticobiliary biopsy and resection material.
 Gross room supervision of residents and pathology assistants and conference presentations in this subspecialty area is a requirement and occurs in conjunction with attending supervision.
-A well-defined and supervised clinical, translational, or basic research project is also required.
+A well-defined and supervised clinical, translational, or basic research project is strongly encouraged.

 Location: Huntsman Cancer Institute